microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/New-MgEducationMeAssignmentResource.md

 # New-MgEducationMeAssignmentResource

 ## SYNOPSIS
-Create new navigation property to resources for education
+Create an assignment resource.
+You can create the following types of assignment resources: Every resource has an @odata.type property to indicate which type of resource is being created.

 ## SYNTAX